kinsae/Docs/WEB/JS/concepts.md

 - the default execution context when JavaScript Engine starts to interpret a JavaScript file either inside a browser or in Node.js
 - a wrapper/environment to help manage the code that is running
 - JS engine creates `window` Global object and `this` variable in the browser context.
+And `global` Global object in NodeJs
 - `window = this`
 - there is only one Global Execution context